dennisemelyanov/cyber/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it minimizes the risk of misconfigurations, which potentially could lead to vulnerabilities.

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible? -- Any server can be replaced/configured/built with minimum down time.

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Increase memory allocation for VM
+- Install Docker and Python3
+- Download and Lauch ELK container
-- ...
+- Setup ports
+- Enable Docker on start up

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.